DataDog/integrations-core/snowflake/README.md

 The Snowflake check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

+> #### Note
-**Note**: Snowflake check is currently not available for MacOS in Datadog Agent 6 using Python 2.
+> Snowflake check is currently not available for MacOS in Datadog Agent 6 using Python 2.

 ### Configuration